Alaska

 ## 2 AR_coef ~ 1 2998 0.1503 5.012e-05 12806 NA NA

 The t-tests show that temporal trends in NDVI did not differ with latitude.
-Note that the p-value from the F-test is equivalent to that of the t-test p-value for effect of latitude.
+The p-value from the F-test is equivalent to that of the t-test p-value for effect of latitude because they are testing the same hypothesis.

 Conclusions (ndvi_AK3000)

-We can see from these hypothesis tests that, at least among the 3000-pixel sub-sample of Alaska, the answer to all three questions that we posed is no: there is no statistical evidence for an overall greening in Alaska, nor differences among land-cover classes or latitude.
+We can see from these hypothesis tests that, at least among the 3000-pixel sub-sample of Alaska, the answer to all three questions that we posed is no: there is no statistical evidence for a greening trend in Alaska, nor strong differences among land cover classes or latitude.

 For these reasons, fitGLS_paritition may be the most useful function in the remotePARTS package.
 This function can perform the GLS analysis on the full ndvi_AK10000 data set.
-In fact, ndvi_AK10000 is quite small in comparison to many remote sensing data sets that could be analyzed with fitGLS_partition().
+In fact, ndvi_AK10000 is quite small in comparison to many remote sensing data sets, any of which could be analyzed with fitGLS_partition().

 Partitioned GLS